-Ayr has a clean, minimal flat design; this use of ecommerce user experience best practices also uses color sparingly.
+Ayr has a clean, minimal flat design.
+This use of ecommerce user experience best practices also uses color sparingly.
 Beautiful lifestyle photography tells a story about the products without being interrupted by too much interface design embellishment.
-Don’t you just want to kick back in those jeans?Clean design gives a page the breathing room it needs to offer compelling call to action for engagement.Click To Tweet
+Don’t you just want to kick back in those jeans?Clean design gives a page the breathing room it needs to offer a compelling call to action for engagement.Click To Tweet

 3. Organized & Easy-to-use Navigation